tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 **NOTE:** *Beware, this is not a secure API Key storage method\!*

-3. Install the following Python packages with the following commands
+3. Install the following Python packages with the following commands:
    1. *`pip install pywebio`*
    2. *`pip install requests`*
    3. *`pip install pytz`*
    4. *`pip install pyecharts`*
-4. In a terminal navigate to the working directory and run the command
+4. In a terminal, navigate to the working directory and run the command:
    1. *`python meraki-dashboard.py`*
-5. In a browser open the URL prompted by the application on the next line, for example: [http://localhost:8999/](http://localhost:8999/)
+5. In a browser, open the URL prompted by the application on the next line, for example: [http://localhost:8999/](http://localhost:8999/)
 6. Load the webpage and start working with the functions\!

 ## Quick Start Guide for the Live Tools Dashboard Script